tenstorrent/tt-metal/ttnn/README.md

 TTNN is a Python library that provides a launching point for learning the APIs within ``TT-METAL``.
 The TTNN library assumes the user is familiar with [PyTorch](https://pytorch.org) and provides operations that easily translate PyTorch tensors to and from ``ttnn.Tensor``(s).
-TTNN's primary dependency is the Python libray tt_lib within the tt_eager subproject.
+This library is an application programming interface intended for Tenstorrent device operations with a primary dependency on the Python libray tt_lib within the tt_eager subproject.
 This code has been tested with PyTorch 1.13.

 We trust that this library will be a valuable guide to helping you on your journey to take full advantage of our devices!